 English exegesis of selected sections of the Acts of the Apostles in the light of Lukan theology.
-An introduction to current study of Acts, its use as a source for understanding primitive Christianity, and its relevance to the life of the contemporary church.
+An introduction to current study of Acts, its use as a source for understanding early Christianity, and its relevance to the life of the contemporary church.
+3 credits

-549. Pauline Literature\
+549. Pauline Literature